 - Footwear – sturdy all-terrain shoes for comfort and safety/

 - Rain gear – example poncho

-We encourage participants to utilize their local thrift store for many of the items listed above.
-Many items maybe acquired inexpensively.
-Please pack your personal clothing and equipment in a duffel bag, backpack, or luggage.
+We encourage you to use your local thrift store for many of the items listed above.
+Many items may be acquired inexpensively.

-You will want food included in year weekend kit.
-Simple prepackaged meals are popular to bring, you just add hot water for a quick and easy hot meal.
+You will want easily prepared snacks and meals for your food kit.
+Prepackaged meals are popular to bring; just add hot water for a quick and easy meal.
 A wide variety of prepackaged foods are available online or your local outfitter.

 Dried Meat – jerky, salami